fpgasystems/hacc/docs/projects.md

 [See CLI on GitHub.](https://github.com/fpgasystems/hacc/blob/main/docs/CLI.md)

 ## Coyote
 Coyote is an open source, portable, configurable *shell* for FPGAs which provides a full suite of OS abstractions, working with the host OS.
-Coyote supports secure spatial and temporal multiplexing of the FPGA between tenants, virtual memory, communication, and memory management inside a uniform execution environment.
+Coyote supports secure spatial and temporal multiplexing of the FPGA between tenants, virtual memory, communication, a range of shared networking (RDMA or [Road Runner’s](#road-runner-a-high-performance-tcpip-network-stack) high-performance TCP/IP stack), and memory management inside a uniform execution environment.
 The overhead of Coyote is small, and the performance benefit is significant, but more importantly, it allows us to reflect on whether importing OS abstractions wholesale to FPGAs is the best way forward.

 [See Coyote on GitHub.](https://github.com/fpgasystems/Coyote)